agdenadel/agdenadel.github.io/teaching.md

 ## Brown University

 ### APMA 1080: Inference in Genomics and Molecular Biology
-Graduate TA for Chip Lawrence
+Graduate Teaching Assistant for Chip Lawrence

 ### CSCI 2820: Advanced Algorithms in Computational Biology and Medical Bioinformatics
-Graduate TA for Sorin Istrail
+Graduate Teaching Assistant for Sorin Istrail